Jonathan2251/lbd/source/gpu.rst

   The role of GPU driver

+- As above, every animation the client CPU program set new position of obect (vertices), server (driver and GPU) does the 3D to 2D rendering.
+Higher-level libraries and frameworks on top of OpenGL provide animation framework and tools.

 This chapter is giving a concept for the flow above and focuses on shader compiler for GPU.
 Furthermore, explaining how GPU has taking more applications from